containers/buildah/docs/buildah-run.md

 Do not use pivot root to jail process inside rootfs.
 This should be used whenever the rootfs is on top of a ramdisk.

+Note: You can make this option the default by setting the BUILDAH\_NOPIVOT environment variable.  `export BUILDAH_NOPIVOT=true`

 **-t**, **--tty**, **--terminal**

 By default a pseudo-TTY is allocated only when buildah's standard input is